allynt/django-singleton2/README.md

 By default sphinx can parse ReStructuredText documents.  `myst-parser` allows it to parse MarkDown (which is not only more intuitive, it is also what GitHub wrote your README file in).
 And `sphinx-rtd-theme` incorporates the standard theme used by ReadTheDocs - which is where our documentation is going to wind up (assuming this app is going to be public).

-### bootstrap your repository
+## bootstrap your repository

 Recall that we created some empty directories at the root of our repository.
 We can now flesh them out with actual content.
-I have created templates that can be used to help with this process.
-If you don't like my teplates, then just use the standard bootstrapping tools.
+I have created several templates that can be used to help with this process.
+If you don't like my templates, then just use the standard bootstrapping tools.
 If you find my templates too complex, then just copy this repository and change the bits you don't like.

-#### bootstrapping the app
+### bootstrapping the app

 This is easy.
-Just run
+Just run:

 `django-admin startapp --template=https://github.com/allynt/django-reusable-app-template/archive/master.zip singleton2`